jdh7190/tique_case/README.md

 Upon receipt of Jigs, they will display in the Jigs section.
 If an emoji is defined on the Jig's metadata (```metadata.emoji```), then it will display in the left-most column.

-If a [BitcoinFiles](https://www.bitcoinfiles.org/) transaction hash is associated, that will display with priority over the emoji instead.
+If a transaction hash that implements the [B](https://b.bitdb.network/) protocol is associated, that will display with priority over the emoji instead.

 The name of the Jig will display in the middle column.
 If a name is defined on the Jig's metadata (```metadata.name```) or (```.name```) then that value will display.